 Listen to information on this website

-ReadSpeaker allows the text on the website to be read out loud to you.
-ReadSpeaker helps you if you have trouble reading text online.
-By having the text read out loud to you, you can understand the information on the website more easily.
+Recite Me allows the text on the website to be read out loud to you.
+Recite Me helps you if you have trouble reading text online.
 This makes the content more accessible and the website more pleasant to visit.
 As a user you don’t have to download anything.

 Listening to the main content

-To listen to the main content on the website, you simply click on 'Access & Language Options' at the top of any page, then click on the 'Listen' button to listen to the webpage's content:
+To listen to the main content on the website, you simply click on 'Access & Language Options' at the top of any page, then click on the Play or Fast Forward buttons to listen to the webpage's content.

 Listen to selected text

-You can select a part of the text on the website that you want to listen to, and then press the 'Listen' button that pops up next to the mouse pointer.
-When you click the pop-up Listen button, an audio player appears (see the image below) and ReadSpeaker starts reading the text you have selected.
+You can select a part of the text on the website that you want to listen to which is automatically read out with Recite Me open.
+When you click Fast Forward button, Recite Me reading the next text on the page.